Small plane crashes in remote area southeast of Livermore

 A small plane crashed in a remote area southeast of Livermore Friday morning, authorities said.

-The plane was reported down near Mines Road and Tarraville Creek Road about 20 miles southeast of Livermore near the Alameda - Contra Costa county line.
+The plane was reported down at about 9:08 a.m. near Mines Road and Tarraville Creek Road about 20 miles southeast of Livermore near the Alameda - Contra Costa county line.

+The location of the crash site was at the southwestern tip of San Joaquin County, said Alameda County Fire Department spokesperson Cheryl Hurd.